changecase/qmlbook/en/ch03/index.rst

 Shortcuts are the difference between a nice to use system and a professional system.
 As a professional you spend hundred of hours in front of your application.
 Each shortcut which makes your work-flow faster counts.
 Luckily the developers of Qt Creator think the same and have added literally hundreds of shortcuts to the application.

-To get started we have collection some basic shortcuts (in Windows notation):
+To get started we have collected some basic shortcuts (in Windows notation):

 * :kbd:`Ctrl+B` - Build project
 * :kbd:`Ctrl+R` - Run Project